-On September 9, 2019, our board of directors authorized a share repurchase program, pursuant to which we were authorized to repurchase our own Class A ordinary shares, in the form of ADSs, with an aggregate value of up to US\$2.0 million during a sixmonth period between October 1, 2019 and March 31, 2020.
-As of December 31, 2019, we had repurchased an aggregate of 120,448 ADSs for US\$852.4 thousand on the open market under this program, at an average price of US\$7.08 per ADS.
-Our share repurchase program could affect the price of our stock and increase volatility and may be suspended or terminated at any time.
+On September 9, 2019, our board of directors authorized a share repurchase program, pursuant to which we were authorized to repurchase our own Class A ordinary shares, in the form of ADSs, with an aggregate value of up to US\$2.0 million during a six-month period between October 1, 2019 and March 31, 2020.
+On September 8, 2020, our board of directors authorized another share repurchase program, pursuant to which we were authorized to repurchase our own Class A ordinary shares, in the form of ADSs, with an aggregate value of up to US\$2.0 million during a 12-month period between September 8, 2020 and September 7, 2021.

+As of December 31, 2020, we had repurchased an aggregate of 260,048 ADSs for US\$4.3 million on the open market under these programs, at an average price of US\$16.72 per ADS.
+Our share repurchase programs could affect the price of our stock and increase volatility and may be suspended or terminated at any time.